tatsumoto-ren/tatsumoto-ren.github.io/blog/how-much-time-should-i-spend-studying-basic-grammar-each-day.md

 ---
-title: How much time should I spend studying basic grammar each day?
+title: "How much time should I spend studying basic grammar each day?"
 date: 1731340553
-tags: ['faq']
+tags: ["faq", "grammar"]
+updated: "08 August 2026"
 ---

 It's up to you,